mint42/fdf/README.md

 - The value corresponds to its altitude.
 - White space does not need to be aligned.
 - All consecutive whitespace will be treated as one space.
+- The image will be left-justified, regardless of leading space.
 - All valid integers will be accepted as values.

 ## Features (in progress)